zen-masters/Zen-BBQ/mkdocs/npanel.md

 ### Live Boolean

 ![Live Boolean](img/bbq-screens/npanel/ZenBBQ_LiveBooleanGIF.gif)
+_You can find the example from the animated image above in scene "Carburetor" in Help/Examples panel_

 ZenBBQ has Live Boolean support.
-To adjust the bevel radius for at the intersection zone, select the object needed and use the _Live Boolean (default) bevel radius_ at the _Advanced_ subpanel (as seen on animated image above).
+To adjust the bevel radius for at the intersection surfaces, select the desired object and use the __Live Boolean (default) bevel radius__ at the __Advanced__ subpanel (as shown in the animated image above).

 ## Preferences